 Does CVS Sell Money Orders?

-Simply walk up to an available checkout register and let the cashier know that you want to purchase a money order.
-You’ll need to show a government-issued photo ID, such as a driver’s license or state ID card, to get a money order.
-Once you pay the cashier — in cash — you’ll be able to walk away with your money order in hand.
+You can buy a money order at CVS whenever the store is open.
+Some CVS locations are open 24/7, while others have more limited hours — often opening around 8 or 9 a.m. and closing around 9 or 10 p.m.
+To purchase a money order, simply walk up to an available checkout register and let the cashier know that you want to purchase a money order.
+You’ll need to show a form of government-issued photo ID, such as a driver’s license or state ID card.
+Once you pay the cashier — in cash — you’ll have your money order in hand.

 Does CVS Cash Money Orders?

 While you can buy a money order at CVS, you can’t cash one.
-If you need to cash a money order, see our article on places to cash a money order, or our article specifically on places to cash a MoneyGram money order.
+If you need to cash a money order, see our article on where to cash a money order, or our article specifically on where to cash a MoneyGram money order.